CrossFit

 On the other hand, you cannot let fear of what happened in the past or fear of pain or discomfort guide you.
 You need to learn to listen to your body and realize that as you age a little pain here and there or longer lasting nagging stuff is pretty normal, same as feeling stiff.
 The benefits of working out are far greater in terms of your physical, mental and emotional wellbeing compared to not being active at all.

-Think of frequency, intensity, load and volume
+Frequency, intensity, load and volume

 In training, we can vary in frequency, intensity, load, and volume.